ajxs/yamaha_dx97/README.md

 * Implements DX7 style operator scaling.
 * Implements DX7 style portamento/glissando.

+## Important: First Time Installation or Upgrade

+**Important: Back up your patches before installation!**

+When installing this firmware ROM for the first time, or upgrading to a new version, all of the synth's internal parameters will be filled with random data.
+This is because the locations of important data in the synth's RAM will have changed.

+To initialise all of the synth's parameters and voice data, hold down the **FUNCTION** button as the synth boots up.
+This will reset the synth to a fresh, safe state.
+The potential effects of running the synth with random voice data loaded is not known.

+**Note:** Newer versions of this ROM use a fixed location for patch storage at the starting address of the external RAM.
+This means that upgrading to a new version *should* not corrupt the current patch memory.
+The original published version did not do this.
+So please be sure to back up your patches before upgrading.

 ## What is the current status of the ROM?

 This firmware is currently highly experimental.
 The main features are fully working, however testing and bugfixing are ongoing.
 Installing the firmware for everyday general use isn't recommended just yet.
 This situation will improve over time as additional testing is performed.
 If you still want to use the ROM, please be sure to read the section on reporting issues.